Plus, the three main reasons you can't uninstall

 - Select Uninstall.

-How To Remove Apps with Android Debug Bridge (ADB)
+How To Delete Apps with Android Debug Bridge (ADB)

 This is the lengthiest option but is guaranteed to uninstall any app from your Android phone.
 We recommend you use caution if you try this approach because uninstalling the wrong apps can break several of your phone’s functions.
 Note: You can use ADB to install apps as well.